SysKitTeam/docs-point/microsoft365-inventory/sites.md

 The Sites report can be accessed by **clicking Sites** on the Home page.

-This will open the Sites report, which can be viewed and filtered in multiple ways.
+This opens the Sites report, which can be viewed and filtered in multiple ways.

 In the top left corner, **All Sites** is automatically selected in the filter.
 Clicking the **View filter** will provide the following additional options:
   * All Sites